Peppags/CRISPRont-CRISPRofft/README.md

 * **./data/test.csv:** The testing examples with sgRNA sequence and label indicating the on-target cleavage efficacy
 * **./weights/CRISPR-ONT.h5:** The well-trained weights for our CRISPR-ONT model
 * **./CRISPR-ONT.py:** The python code of CRISPR-ONT model, it can be ran to reproduce our results
+* **./CRISPR-OFFT.py:** The python code of CRISPR-OFFT model, it can be ran to reproduce our results
 * **./result/result.csv:** The prediction results of A-CNNCrispr model

 ## Usage